senhasegura/execution-templates/CONTRIBUTE.md

 ## Develop

-Please create a new folder for your code and include a short README file that explains the template use case.
+- Use a concise and clear name
+- Save your template in the correct directory
+- Insert comments (#) in your template to help other users understand it

 Feel free to use and copy the structure from other folders.

 ## Test

-Test your template and inform the version of the system it was tested.
-Please make sure to upload code that is tested and note in a README the minimum version required.
+Test your template and inform the version of the system it was tested, if applicable.
+Insert the supported versions as a comment in your template.

 ## Publish